Source Code Analysis Tools

 - PITSS.CON (PITTS)

-- Puma Scan Professional - Puma Scan Professional is a .NET C# static source code analyzer that runs as an IDE plugin for Visual Studio and via MSBuild in CI pipelines.
+- Puma Scan Professional - A .NET C# static source code analyzer that runs as an IDE plugin for Visual Studio and via MSBuild in CI pipelines.

-- RIPS Code Analysis (RIPS Technologies) - RIPS is a SAST solution specialized for PHP that detects unknown security vulnerabilities and code quality issues.
-It can be easily integrated into the SDLC and supports various industry standards.
+- RIPS Code Analysis (RIPS Technologies) - A SAST solution specialized for PHP that detects unknown security vulnerabilities and code quality issues.

 - Sentinel Source (Whitehat)